Coca-Cola Co (KO) Stock: A Closer Look at the Market Potential - News Heater

 KO) stock’s latest price update

-Coca-Cola Co (NYSE: KO)’s stock price has plunge by -1.04relation to previous closing price of 57.60.
-Nevertheless, the company has seen a -2.23% plunge in its stock price over the last five trading sessions.
-InvestorPlace reported 2023-09-25 that Treasury yields are breaking out and Bill Ackman doesn’t see them falling
+Coca-Cola Co (NYSE: KO)’s stock price has increased by 0.30 compared to its previous closing price of 55.81.
+However, the company has seen a -2.81% decrease in its stock price over the last five trading sessions.
+The Motley Fool reported 2023-10-01 that Costco’s membership model continues to be a key difference-maker for the company.
+Coca-Cola has an unrivaled distribution network, allowing it to expand beyond its classic beverage portfolio.

 KO’s Market Performance

-Coca-Cola Co (KO) has experienced a -2.23% fall in stock performance for the past week, with a -5.17% drop in the past month, and a -6.89% drop in the past quarter.
-The volatility ratio for the week is 1.19%, and the volatility levels for the past 30 days are at 1.08% for KO.
-The simple moving average for the past 20 days is -3.18% for KO’s stock, with a -6.95% simple moving average for the past 200 days.
+Coca-Cola Co (KO) has seen a -2.81% fall in stock performance for the week, with a -7.43% decline in the past month and a -7.04% plunge in the past quarter.
+The volatility ratio for the week is 1.20%, and the volatility levels for the past 30 days are at 1.15% for KO.
+The simple moving average for the last 20 days is -3.55% for KO stock, with a simple moving average of -8.41% for the last 200 days.

 Analysts’ Opinion of KO